marcbenedi/ldap-triggers/README.md

 For more details check LICENSE file

 ## Future work
+- Check it works when groups and people are empty
 - Mkdir triggers
 - Lock pid file in order to allow only one instance
 - Add cli entry to kill daeomon